matt-42/vpp/README.md

 ## Pixel Wise Kernels

 The ```pixel_wise``` construct allows to easily and efficiently map simple kernel functions on all the pixels of a set of images.
-It rely on OpenMP to spread the processing on all the available cores, and SIMD-vectorize the processing of rows when possible.
+It relies on OpenMP to spread the processing on all the available cores, and SIMD-vectorize the processing of rows when possible.
 If the kernel function returns a value, ```pixel_wise``` will return a newly